 Value of the highest throttle signal.
-Default value: 1900 μs.
+Default value: $1900 \,\mu s$.
 For electric helicopters this value should be specified by manufacturer of the ESC.
 It is often specified in value of miliseconds (ms).

 The value should be configured to match with 100% throttle output programmed in your ESC or full throttle of the motor.
 If this parameter is not high enough you will be unable to tune Governor because there will be not enough room to compensate high loads.
 If configured too high then you can observe that after high load head speed will not drop immediately but can be there even for few seconds.
-When Min. parameter is changed it is also necessary to update this one.